 From this code snippet, you can learn several things:

-From now on, these objects live in your computer’s memory until Python kills them (more on this in a later email).
+From now on, these objects live in your computer’s memory until Python garbage collects them.

 Can you see the tragic element of the story so far?
 Petunia likes Vernon but he likes nobody.
 However, as the famous German author “Janosh” said, “if you are loved, you cannot help but giving a little bit of love back”.
 Let’s make it a happy end, shall we?